Hritikraj8804/practice/README.md

 * **CD:** Contains assignments related to compiler design, including lexical analysis, parsing, and code generation.
 * **ML:** Contains assignments related to machine learning, covering various algorithms and techniques.

+## CNS (Computer Networks and Security)

+This directory contains assignments related to computer networks and security concepts.

+* **Assignments:** Each assignment folder contains the code, documentation, and any other relevant files.